 The following is a sample paid family and medical leave policy created by The Paid Leave Project.
-For the original policy and other resources, click here.

 [EMPLOYER] is committed to a culture that helps our employees meet the demands of family and employment responsibilities.
 Offering our employees the option of taking paid time off when they or a family member is sick is not just good for our employees and their families, it’s good for our business.